Poland in the Junior Eurovision Song Contest 2019: Semi-final 3

 The third semi-final was broadcast on 22 September 2019 at 15:15.
 All seven semi-finalists performed covers of songs by Papa D. The contestant highlighted in gold qualified for the season finale, while two other contestants highlighted in blue were honourable mentions.
 The following seven artists competed in this semi-final:

 Final

 The final was held on 29 September 2019 at 15:15.
 Three finalists competed, and the winner was determined by a combination of jury voting and televoting.
 Each finalist performed two songs: one song by an artist which was a guest of the semi-final she qualified from, and one original song to be their candidate entry in hopes of representing Poland at Junior Eurovision on home soil.
 The show was broadcast in two parts: the first was pre-recorded and featured the competing artists and songs, and the second was broadcast live and revealed the voting results.

-Artist and song information

-Viki Gabor

-Wiktoria "Viki" Gabor (born 24 June 2007) is a Polish child singer.
-She was a finalist on the second season of The Voice Kids in her country.
-She represented Poland at the Junior Eurovision Song Contest 2019 with the song "Superhero".
-She was born in Germany, but spent her childhood in the United Kingdom before moving to Poland later on.
-She currently lives in Kraków.

-Superhero

-"Superhero" is a song by Polish singer Wiktoria Gabor.
-It did represent Poland at the Junior Eurovision Song Contest 2019 and won with 278 points.
-It is the second time Poland won.
-Poland is the first country to won twice in a row in the Junior Eurovision Song Contest.